 priority.
 Interestingly, neither Ross nor Blau have responded to a request for

 comment about this.

 People question the intersection of a right-wing president and a billionaire who caters to left-wing clients.
-The answer seems to hinge on the expiry of an immigration-by-investment program.
+The answer seems to hinge on the expiry of USA investor visa program.
 Because of money — in this case, cheap foreign equity capital — talks.

 Read the Vanity Fair article

 Before moving these private placements into the data room, you must complete this